fevisera/fevisera/README.md

-### Hi there 👋
+### Hi there! 👋

-Currently working at [Repsol](https://www.repsol.com/en/index.cshtml) as IT Engineer.
-I love spend time reading and learning about new technologies.
+- 🧑‍💻 I recently joined @vmware as Member of Technical Staff.
-My main developer interests are related to web development and problems solving.
-Some of my main programming skills are based on microservices and RESTful APIs by using technologies like Node.js, Docker, Kubernetes and so on.
+- 🌱 I love to spend time reading and learning new things about technologies.
-- 🔭 I work at a Repsol's Industrial Complex sited at Puertollano, focus in system administration and the implementation and management of digital projects.
+- 🔭 My main developer interests are related to cloud, microservices, web development and so on...
 - 🏫 BSc degree (2015) in Computer Science.
 MSc degree (2016) in Software Engineering.
 Universidad de Sevilla.
 - 📫 You can follow me at [Twitter](https://twitter.com/feserafim) or [LinkedIn](https://www.linkedin.com/in/feserafim).